 SASAtrend:

-Africa especially safari is one of the major trends.
+Africa, especially safari, is one of the major trends.
 Sport casual continues its dynamic presence with a more glamorous version involving shiny fabrics in punchy vibrant colors.

 Denim dominates again with a more youthful approach that includes vintage throwbacks with references to the early 1990s.